-Yevgenia Nayberg is the author and illustrator of the new children's picture book Typewriter, which focuses on a Russian language typewriter brought to the United States.
-Her other books include Anya's Secret Society.
-She grew up in Kiev, and lives in New York City.
+Yevgenia Nayberg is the author and illustrator of the new children's picture book I Hate Borsch!.
+Her many other books include Typewriter.
+She is also a set and costume designer.
+Born and raised in Ukraine, she lives in New York City.

-Q: When you were creating Typewriter, did you work on the pictures or the text first, or both simultaneously?
+Q: With this book, did you work on the text first or the illustrations first, or both simultaneously?

 Q: What are you working on now?

 A: I’m working on a new picture book – a fictional take on nonfiction; a story about art, New York City, and a search for the joy of life.